-The A-class and B-class Mercedes-Benz range is now broader with the addition of new 'ECO SE' and all-wheel-drive variants that offer impressive fuel economy.
+The A-class and B-class range of German premium carmaker Mercedes-Benz is now broader with the addition of new 'ECO SE' and all-wheel-drive variants that offer impressive fuel economy.
 The new ECO SE economy models will replace the A180 CDI SE and B180 CDI SE manual variants.
-Mercedes claims that the A180 CDI ECO SE has an average of 78.5mpg and CO2 emissions of 92g/km.
+Mercedes claims that the A180 CDI ECO SE has an average fuel consumption of 78.5 miles per gallon and emissions of 92 grams per km.

-Meanwhile, the outgoing model returns 74.3mpg and emits 98g/km of CO2.
-The same improvements were applied to the Mercedes B180 CDI ECO SE, with 74.3mpg and 98g/km of CO2.
-Meanwhile, the outgoing model returns 68.9mpg and emits 108g/km of CO2.
+Meanwhile, the outgoing model returns 74.3 mpg and emits 98g/km of carbon dioxide.
+The same improvements were applied to the Mercedes B180 CDI ECO SE, with fuel consumption of 74.3 mpg and emissions level of 98g/km of carbon dioxide.
+Meanwhile, the outgoing model returns 68.9 mpg and emits 108g/km of carbon dioxide.
 As a result, both are now free to tax, as opposed to only the A-class.

 The range will also have new '4MATIC' all-wheel-drive editions of the A-class and B-class.
 In addition, this system will be available on A250 models, in AMG Sport and Engineered by AMG trims, and on the B220 exclusively in Sport trim.
 The system, which was introduced in the Mercedes-Benz CLA, sends torque between the front and rear axles through an electro-hydraulically controlled multi-disc clutch unit.